-Where a supervisor intends to interview an employee for disciplinary purposes, the supervisor must notify the employee in advance of the purpose of the interview in order that the employee may contact his/her steward, providing that this does not result in an undue delay of the appropriate action being taken.
-An employee has the right to have his/her shop steward present during any disciplinary discussions.
+Where a manager/designate intends to interview an employee for disciplinary purposes, manager/designate must notify the employee in advance of the purpose of the interview in order that the employee may contact their steward, providing that this does not result in an undue delay of the appropriate action being taken.
+An employee has the right to have their shop steward present during any disciplinary discussions.
 This clause shall not apply to those discussions that are of an operational nature and do not involve disciplinary action.

-Where a supervisor intends to interview a shop steward for disciplinary purposes, the steward shall have the right to consult with a staff representative of the Union and to have a staff representative of the Union or another shop steward present at any disciplinary discussion with supervisory personnel.
+Where a manager/designate intends to interview a shop steward for disciplinary purposes, the steward shall have the right to consult with a staff representative of the Union and to have a staff representative of the Union or another shop steward present at any disciplinary discussion with supervisory personnel.